-High availability is a method of designing your storage infrastructure to minimize or even eliminate costly downtime by ensuring you have a fail-over solution in place..
+High availability is a method of designing your storage infrastructure to minimize or even eliminate costly downtime by ensuring you have a failover solution in place.
 It is meant to address periodic outages that could be caused by hardware failure or routine downtime.

 At 45Drives, we achieve this by clustering servers.
-One of the protocols to designing highly available solutions is to eliminate any single point of failure.
+One of the protocols for designing highly available solutions is to eliminate any single point of failure.
 This is an important aspect that ensures any single component that is failing or has failed won't stop your whole system from working.
 With a multiple server setup, it is also important that any failures are detected and workloads redirected.
-With 45 Drives' clustering solutions, even when you're preforming maintenance or an entire server goes down your data will still be available.
+With high available clustered solutions - if you're performing maintenance or an entire server goes down, your data will still be available.

 Your budget, how quickly you need your data back, and how much data loss you can tolerate (how old your backups can be) will determine what sort of solution you require.